 Last week I ordered 2 rolls of CamoForm camouflage wrap.
 After trying it out today on a rifle stock and knife sheath (pictures included), as far as I can tell, CamoForm is the easiest way to camouflage anything.
-You can use CamoForm on any gear without fear of damaging or the pain of painting.
+You can use CamoForm on any gear without the fear of damaging it or the pain of painting.

 CamoForm is basically a camouflage self adhesive bandage wrap for your gear.
 It is easily removable with no residue and reusable.
 The package even says that if your CamoForm ever loses it’s self cling properties you can wash it in soap and water and it will continue to work.

 Specifications from McNett:

 - Conceals, Protects & Silences Gear, Reduces Glare, Increases Grip, and Provides Padding & Insulation

 - Heavyweight fabric Protects from Sand, Dirt, Dust, and Debris.